Publisher: Gibsons (UK), no date on box–around 2011?

 I’ve been wanting to try taking one of these Gibsons 4×500 piece sets and doing all four at the same time.
 I generally prefer 1000-2000 piece puzzles, so combining them makes a good challenge.
 All four fit at the same time on my 2000-piece jigboard.

 Gibsons has truly beautiful boxes.
-This one is a little shelf-worn because I purchased it on ebay, used.
 The box is very sturdy and in that trademark Gibsons royal blue.
 You can see the front above.
 Below is the back, which features the 3 smaller images on the front of the box in a bigger size.
 This is quite helpful when you’re assembling the puzzle.

 All four sides of the box feature the name of the puzzle and artist, the Gibsons logo, two of the images, and the 4×500 size count.
 This is quite useful for easy reference when shelved.